dollarstir/Boa-me/PROJECT_KICKOFFS.md

 ### Answers to the questions

 * 1.Emergency response system : this
-is a sytem called "Boa me " which is to send emergency signals from a distressed person to the police,Ambulance or Fire service
+is a sytem called "Boa me " which is   meant to send emergency signals from a distressed person to the police,Ambulance or Fire service

 * 2.Efficent and effective way of seeking  assistance

-* 3.Pysically Challenged, Aged and pregnat woman
+* 3.Pysically Challenged, Aged and pregnant women

 * 4.GPIO, Python

 * 5.the project is going to be divided into two parts which are : i.Hardware aspect ie;it comprises the physics,engineering,technology and applications.
 Which will be handled by two team members

 	ii.
-Software aspect:it basically pythhon programming to carry out the logical part of the project.
+Software aspect:it's basically pythhon programming to carry out the logical part of the project.
 The remaining two team members will be handling this aspect